 The foundations for virtually every aspect of human development are laid in early life.
-A healthy, happy start paves the way for a brighter and healthier future.
+A healthy, happy start in life - from conception to adolescence - paves the way for a brighter and healthier future.

 A crucial time with the greatest impact on a child’s future

 Giving children the best possible start in life is crucial to their future health and wellbeing – and to reducing inequalities across the life course.
-Evidence shows that a child’s home environment and parenting during the early years have life-long impacts on future health outcomes, emotional wellbeing, educational achievement and economic status.
-The vital importance of the early years is unequivocally supported by research and is at the core of key national policy recommendations.
+Evidence shows that a child’s home environment and how they are parented have life-long impacts on future health outcomes, emotional wellbeing, educational achievement and economic status.
+The vital importance of early life is unequivocally supported by research and is at the core of key national policy recommendations.

 Laying foundations for a heathy future

 The foundations for future health and wellbeing are laid in early life.
-Diet, obesity, physical activity, communication, cognitive development and oral health in later life all have roots in early childhood.
-Once established, it’s extremely challenging to reverse any negative impact from the early years on health – for example, data from Public Health England shows that just 1 in 20 children who are obese at age 5 will return to a healthy weight by age 11.
+Our cognitive development and lifelong weight status, physical activity levels, communication skills, and oral health all stem from what happens in early childhood.
+It’s extremely difficult to reverse negative impacts from childhood years on our health – for example, government data shows that just 1 in 20 children living with obesity at age 5 will return to a healthy weight by age 11; the vast majority will spend their entire lives living with obesity and its consequences.

-Learn more about the impact of the early years on future health
+Learn more about the impact what happens in childhood on future health

 It’s easier right from the start

-Early childhood presents a unique window of opportunity to get children off to the best possible start.
-It’s often a time when families have considerable contact with a variety of family support services and also a time when parents may be more receptive to external support and guidance.
+Childhood presents a vital window of opportunity to set children off on the best possible trajectory for their whole lives.
+It’s often a time when parents have considerable contact with family support services and are likely to be more receptive to external support.
 Habits formed in early childhood are enduring; poor habits, once established, are very difficult to break.

 Read more about establishing a healthy lifestyle right from the start